 It’s no news that cooking your own meal keeps your wallet in good shape.
 Especially if you are bike touring that is very important.
 One restaurant meal rarely makes you full after 10 hours of bicycle riding and surely can’t provide you all calories you need in form of precious complex carbohydrates, preferably Monounsaturated and Polyunsaturated fats and a protein source.

 7. Talk to locals

 They live on-site and know the best spots.
 Listen to the locals as subsequently there is a high chance you can avoid placing yourself in some terrible tourist trap.
 Instead of that visit unknown beautiful (free of charge!) spots.
 Thanks to local people once we participated in some great Krishna feast and got a huge Indian meal.

 8. Don’t buy bottled water

 At least in most of the places!
-Especially in Europe there is no need to avoid tap water if the locals are drinking it!
-If you run out of water while cycling don’t sprint to the closest shop but rather ask someone around to fill up your bottles.
+Especially in Europe, there is no need to avoid tap water if the locals are drinking it!
+If you run out of the water while cycling doesn’t sprint to the closest shop but rather ask someone around to fill up your bottles.

 9. Don’t be shy, be approachable